mainmatter/ember-simple-auth/README.md

 This will make the route redirect to `/login` (or a different URL if configured ) when no user is authenticated in the `beforeModel` hook.

-To actually authenticate the user and acquire the access token there are two
+To actually authenticate the user and obtain the access token there are two
 options: the one using a login form that sends a set of credentials to a server and in exchange receives the access token or to integrate an OAuth/OpenID provider.